 If a university vehicle is not available on the day/time a placement is scheduled, a student may be given permission to utilize a personal vehicle (which they are an insured driver for) and is therefore eligible to apply for mileage reimbursement up to a maximum of $100.00 per semester.
 To apply, please complete the online Mileage Reimbursement Application.

-If approved, the student will need to download a Mileage Log and keep track of mileage during the entire semester.
-At the end of the semester, the student must upload a completed/approved Student Time Log and completed Mileage Log through the Mileage Log Submission Form (online).
+If approved, the student will need to download a Mileage Log and keep track of mileage/time during the entire semester.
+At the end of the semester, the student must upload a completed/approved Student Time Log and completed Mileage Log through the Mileage/Time Log Submission Form (online).

 *Please Note: Reimbursement is only available until funds are depleted.